doombubbles/useful-utilities/LATEST.md

-- Fixed the Quick Sell setting bypassing selling restrictions
+- Fixed console errors in v46